Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Evaluation based on ACS

 \subsection{Simulations with n=10,000}

 We first randomly draw $H=100$ samples of size $n = 10,000$, and set $30\%$ of each sample to be missing under either MCAR or MAR.
-CART and RF using the \textsf{mice} \textsf{R} package takes around 2.8 and 9.2 hours, respectively, to create $L=10$ imputed datasets with default parameters on a standard desktop central processing unit (CPU).
-The deep learning methods are capable of leveraging graphics processing unit (GPU) computing power when implemented on the GPU-enabled TensorFlow software framework \citep{tensorflow2015-whitepaper} and thus are much faster.
+CART or RF takes around 2.8 and 9.2 hours, respectively, to create $L=10$ imputed datasets with default parameters on a standard desktop computer with a single central processing unit (CPU).
+The deep learning methods are much faster because they leverage GPU computing power when implemented on the GPU-enabled TensorFlow software framework \citep{tensorflow2015-whitepaper}.
 GAIN takes roughly 1.5 minutes and MIDA takes roughly 4 minutes to create $L=10$ completed datasets using a GeForce GTX 1660 Ti GPU.
+Note that it is infeasible to manually tune the hyperparameter in each of the 100 simulations in each scenario for the deep learning models.
+So for each scenario, we have randomly selected one simulation, and tune the hyperparameters using the procedure described in Section \ref{sec:methods}.
+We then apply these selected hyperparameters to all simulations.